raspberrypilearning/sense-hat-pong/worksheet.md

         ball_velocity[0] = -ball_velocity[0]
     ```

-1. Run your code and have a play at your own version of pong.
+1. Run your code and have a go at playing your own version of Pong.

 1. If you get an error, then check your code against this full listing: